 The New Hungarian Economics presents the novel approach of Janos Kornai’s disequilibrium economics, Tibor Liska’s radical entrepreneurship conception, and Andras Brody’s theory of the human economy.
 All these Hungarian economists brought something invaluable into the economic discourse and liberated the minds of young economists in Hungary and abroad.

-Other Economizing presents a comprehensive alternative framework for economics inspired by the ecological economics of Kenneth E. Boulding and Herman Daly andthehumanistic economics of Leopold Kohr and E.F.
+Other Economizing presents a comprehensive alternative framework for economics inspired by the ecological economics of Kenneth E. Boulding and Herman Daly and the humanistic economics of Leopold Kohr and E.F.
 Schumacher.
-The framework consists of 60 modules arranged in five clusters in opposition to or in support of each other, namely mainstream economics, conventional economic practices, alternative economic theories, new economic practices, and meta-economic ideas.
+The framework consists of 60 modules arranged in five clusters, namely mainstream economics, conventional economic practices, alternative economic theories, new economic practices, and meta-economic ideas.
 Alternative economics appears as a response to the ecological, human and ethical problems of mainstream economics.

 In addition to the above books I developed a model portraying the environmental and social destructiveness of self-centered economic decisions and organizations.
 I have never accepted the famous “Invisible Hand” doctrine of Adam Smith.
-I could not believe that the “self-love” of economic actors is beneficial for society.
-I have always thought with Dostoyevsky, that we cannot lie our way to the truth, or with Arthur Koestler whoputs it positively: we can reach good ends only by using noble means.
+I have never accepted the belief that the “self-love” of economic actors is beneficial for society.
+I have always thought with Dostoyevsky, that we cannot lie our way to the truth, or with Arthur Koestler who puts it positively: we can reach good ends only by using noble means.

 Berkeley (1990-1991)